Understanding Social Anxiety Of Adolescence

 You may not notice that your child has social anxiety for a while.
 Teenagers may feel ashamed that they aren’t comfortable in public or worry they will be judged for their fears.
 Pay attention to how your teenager behaves in social situations, in public, and when meeting new people.
 This may give you some insight into their comfort level with interpersonal interactions.

-Social anxiety is usually more than simple shyness
+The social anxiety of adolescence is usually more than simple shyness

 Being shy might cause teenagers to avoid auditioning for the school play or make it difficult to speak up for themselves.
 Social anxiety is usually something more.
 When someone is socially anxious, they typically experience a significant impairment to their functional ability in one or more areas of their life.
 Their persistent fear of judgment and embarrassment may make even small things—like giving a report at school or eating lunch in the cafeteria—overwhelmingly scary.